 The Marsh instructor nodded politely, like punctuation.
 “Really,” he concluded.

-The man blinked, nodded knowingly, and folded his arms.
-“It sounds like her.
-Owls, and their trees.
-It says something about nature.”
+The man blinked, and nodded knowingly, then folded his arms.
+“Her.
+It sounds like her.
+Her nest is seventy feet up.”

 “They don’t have subdivisions.”